gohugoio/hugo/content/en/getting-started/configuration-markup.md

 {{< code file="layouts/_default/render-link.html" >}}
 <a href="{{ .Destination | safeURL }}"{{ with .Title}}title="{{ . }}"{{ end }}>{{ .Text }}{{ with .Page }} (in page {{ .Title }}){{ end }}"</a>
 {{< /code >}}

+(look in the page bundle, inside `/assets` etc.) and [transform](/content-management/image-processing) images.

+[^hooktemplate]: It's currently only possible to have one set of render hook templates, e.g. not per `Type` or `Section`.
+We may consider that in a future version.